Vince McMahon sex trafficking scandal: Later developments

-On April 1, 2024, the New York Post published a purported "love letter" from Grant to McMahon which was dated to December 24, 2021, which was taken from Grant's work laptop during the course of the internal investigation.
-Callis alleged that the love letter was written under duress, whereas McMahon's attorney Jessica Taub Rosenberg said that the letter was proof that Grant was not coerced into writing it, or that she was assaulted by McMahon.
+On April 1, the New York Post published a purported "love letter" from Grant to McMahon that was dated to December 24, 2021, which was taken from Grant's work laptop during the course of the internal investigation.
+Callis alleged that the love letter was written under duress, whereas McMahon's attorney Jessica Taub Rosenberg said that the letter was proof that Grant was not coerced into writing it or that she was assaulted by McMahon.

-On April 23, 2024, McMahon's lawyers filed a motion to compel arbitration in the case under the terms of the NDA, and stated that McMahon withheld payments as he believed that Grant had broken the terms of the agreement.
+On April 23, McMahon's lawyers filed a motion to compel arbitration in the case under the terms of the NDA, and stated that McMahon withheld payments as he believed that Grant had broken the terms of the agreement.
 A day later, Grant's attorneys filed a motion to strike McMahon's motion, alleging that he had used the motion and his preliminary statement to further intimidate Grant.
-On May 30, 2024, Grant agreed to “stay her case" against McMahon for six months at the request of the Department of Justice, which was launching a criminal investigation into the allegations.
-On December 24, 2024, both Vince McMahon and the WWE filed motions seeking to transition the lawsuit to arbitration.
+On May 30, Grant agreed to "stay her case" against McMahon for six months at the request of the U.S. Department of Justice, which was launching a criminal investigation into the allegations.
+On December 24, both McMahon and the WWE filed motions seeking to transition the lawsuit to arbitration.

 On January 10, 2025, the U.S. Securities and Exchange Commission (SEC) announced that McMahon had agreed to pay a $400,000 fine to the SEC and to reimburse $1.3 million to WWE in exchange for charges of false accounting being dropped.
-In the agreement, the SEC stated that they found McMahon had failed to disclose two non-disclosure agreements – a 2019 agreement with an unidentified woman for $7.5 million and a 2022 agreement, presumably with Grant, for $3 million – which caused discrepancies in WWE's financial filings that covered those years.
+In the agreement, the SEC stated that they found McMahon had failed to disclose two non-disclosure agreements a 2019 agreement with an unidentified woman for $7.5 million and a 2022 agreement, presumably with Grant, for $3 million—which caused discrepancies in WWE's financial filings that covered those years.
 Despite McMahon alleging that the SEC fine had closed the case, Callis confirmed that both the criminal investigation and civil lawsuit were still ongoing.

-On January 31, 2025 – one day before that year's Royal Rumble event – Grant filed an amended complaint that expanded on her grievances against McMahon and WWE.
-Many individuals mentioned in the original complaint and later identified by third-party sources – including Khan, Lesnar, and celebrity doctor Carlon Colker, who was accused of supplying Grant with unidentified medication at McMahon's request – were de-anonymised and explicitly named.
-Grant also alleged that:
+On January 31, Grant filed an amended complaint that expanded on her grievances against McMahon and WWE.
+Many individuals mentioned in the original complaint and later identified by third-party sources—including Khan, Lesnar, and celebrity doctor Carlon Colker, who was accused of supplying Grant with unidentified medication at McMahon's request—were de-anonymised and explicitly named.
+Grant also made further allegations: